Jammicus/Log-hunter/README.md

 ```
 git clone https://github.com/Jammicus/log-hunter.git
-go get gopkg.in/yaml.v2 github.com/sirupsen/logrus gopkg.in/Luzifer/go-openssl.v3 github.com/pkg/sftp golang.org/x/crypto/ssh
+go build .
 ```

 ## Running the binary

 * Download Binary
 * Make sure binary is executable
-* If you are using encrypted passwords
+* If you are using encrypted passwords, make sure to pass in the passphrase
 * Ensure node config is stored in a file called "hosts.yml"

 ```